tjha/SearchEngine/README.md

 ### Indexer
 The indexer code is all in `src/indexer/`.
 We build our index into chunks, which contain an inverse word index for a set of URLs.
 We also define index stream readers (ISRs) for reading through the chunks.
 These ISRs have functions `next`, `nextDocument`, `seek`, and `get`, which allow for quick navigation.

+To build the indexChunks, one can run the indexerDriver (compiled with `make indexerDriver`).
+It takes as arguments the location of the HTML and the location where the indexChunks will be written.
+It sequentially builds indexChunks until each runs out of room and the next is created.
+If the process is killed before it finishes, the final indexChunk it was in the process of creating will not be valid.

 ### Constraint Solver
 The constraint solver lives in `src/constraintSolver/`.
 We define ISRs recursively for NOT, AND, OR, and PHRASE.
 These ISRs are used by the query compiler to construct advanced queries.